THE LEAST KNOWN BALKAN REPUBLICS IN ONE SINGLE EPIC TRIP

 Day 7/8 - Tirana

-In the morning we'll depart from Shkodër and driving along one of the country's best roads we'll quickly reach Tirana, the booming capital of a new Albania, a resurged country that broke many unjust stereotypes associated with its name.
+In the morning we'll depart from Shkodër and driving along one of the country's best roads we'll quickly reach Tirana, the booming capital of a new Albania.

-We'll spend two days in Tirana, exploring its many facets from dawn to dusk.
+We'll spend two days in Tirana, relentlessly exploring its many facets from dawn to dusk.

-Highlights of our stay in town will be: the intriguing architectonic mixture of fascist rationalism (Italian colonial era), socialist blocks (Hoxha's time), Turkish eclecticism (Ottoman period) and post-modernist experiments; the symbolic Skanderbeg Square with its glorious hoxhaist mosaic; the crowded chaos of the street markets; the many and diverse religious sights, representing the tolerant multiculturalism of this tiny country, from ancient Sunni mosques to brand new Catholic churches and - most peculiarly - the Headquarter of the Bektashi, a revolutionarily open-minded dervish order founded in the XVI century; the large and fresh city parks, where the locals hide from the summer heat; the lively food and night scene in Blloku, formerly home to the Communist Party's elite and now the hippest neighboured around town.
+Highlights of our stay in town will be: the intriguing architectonic mixture of fascist rationalism (Italian colonial era), socialist blocks (Hoxha's time), Turkish eclecticism (Ottoman period) and post-modernist experiments; the symbolic Skanderbeg Square with its glorious hoxhaist mosaic; the crowded chaos of the street markets; the heroic deeds of the Albanian people carved in the white stone of the lapidari (memorials) and glorified in monuments at the impressive Varrezat e Dëshmorëve (Martyrs Cemetery); the many and diverse religious sights, representing the tolerant multiculturalism of this tiny country, from ancient Sunni mosques to brand new Catholic churches and - most peculiarly - the Headquarter of the Bektashi, a revolutionarily open-minded dervish order founded in the XVI century; the large and fresh city parks, where the locals hide from the summer heat; the lively food and night scene in Blloku, formerly home to the Communist Party's elite and now the hippest neighboured around town.

 Lunch, dinner and overnight in Tirana.